Ryan McMahon Player Props: Rockies vs. Diamondbacks

 Ryan McMahon At The Plate

-- McMahon has six doubles, four home runs and 11 walks while hitting .231.
+- McMahon is hitting .242 with eight doubles, four home runs and 11 walks.

-- McMahon has driven in a run in eight games this year (30.8%), including two games with multiple runs batted in.
+- McMahon has driven in a run in nine games this year (33.3%), including two games with multiple runs batted in.

-- He has scored in 10 of 26 games so far this season.
+- In 11 of 27 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.